mars0i/pasta/README.md

 *k-snipes* (red circles with pointers) initially eat mushrooms randomly,  but learn to eat mushrooms whose size signal (which is normally distributed) indicates that they are probably nutritious.
+The direction of a k-snipe's pointer--how far up or down its pointing--indicates the degree of the snipe's preference for large or small mushrooms.

 *r-snipes* (blue triangles) never learn.
 They produce offspring that exhibit developmental differences: Roughly half of any snipe's